Evolutionary history of plants: Roots

-Roots are important to plants for two main reasons: Firstly, they provide anchorage to the substrate; more importantly, they provide a source of water and nutrients from the soil.
-Roots allowed plants to grow taller and faster.

 The evolution of roots had consequences on a global scale.
 By disturbing the soil and promoting its acidification (by taking up nutrients such as nitrate and phosphate), they enabled it to weather more deeply, injecting carbon compounds deeper into soils with huge implications for climate.
 These effects may have been so profound they led to a mass extinction.

 While there are traces of root-like impressions in fossil soils in the Late Silurian, body fossils show the earliest plants to be devoid of roots.
 Many had prostrate branches that sprawled along the ground, with upright axes or thalli dotted here and there, and some even had non-photosynthetic subterranean branches which lacked stomata.
-The distinction between root and specialised branch is developmental. differing in their branching pattern and in possession of a root cap.
+Roots have a root cap, unlike specialised branches.
 So while Siluro-Devonian plants such as Rhynia and Horneophyton possessed the physiological equivalent of roots, roots – defined as organs differentiated from stems – did not arrive until later.
-Unfortunately, roots are rarely preserved in the fossil record, and our understanding of their evolutionary origin is lacunose.
+Unfortunately, roots are rarely preserved in the fossil record.

 Rhizoids – small structures performing the same role as roots, usually a cell in diameter – probably evolved very early, perhaps even before plants colonised the land; they are recognised in the Characeae, an algal sister group to land plants.
 That said, rhizoids probably evolved more than once; the rhizines of lichens, for example, perform a similar role.
 Even some animals (Lamellibrachia) have root-like structures.
 Rhizoids are clearly visible in the Rhynie chert fossils, and were present in most of the earliest vascular plants, and on this basis seem to have presaged true plant roots.